ricardopieper/donkey-lang/README.md

 Pending typechecks:

  - Member access in exprs are valid
- - item arrays are all the same type as the first one
+ - If statement reads from bool value
- - Binary operators are valid/exist for the lhs and rhs types
+ - Item arrays are all the same type as the first one
  - All type errors during type inference

 Pending type inference improvements: